grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "Ah, fuckin' smartest thing ya said yet this day.
 This course we're pursuing right now is on trackway to the gates a' Hell."

 Blowing the tanks was an emergency maneuver.
 It meant opening the valves that would allow air to flow through the rusty old pipes of the ship and push into the tops of the main ballast tanks.
 The air forced in the top of the tanks would push water out the bottom.
 When enough water was forced out, the huge bubbles of damp greasy air would rapidly raise the submarine up to the surface, like a child being gripped in the armpits and tossed up into the air.
-Fully blowing out the tanks was only ever done in emergencies and drills, and drills were few and far between on a transport sub like the _Prospect_.
+Fully blowing out the tanks was only ever done in emergencies and drills, and drills were few and far between on a cargo sub like the _Prospect_.
 It put stresses on the old boat that she was designed to handle --- when she was built more than 20 years ago.

 ### Hemi blows the tanks